dariuszsikorski/parse-learning/README.md

 *Date:* Note that following spreadsheets are based on materials from **23.09.2017,** for the latest version hit the official sources above.

-*Contribution:* Feel free to ask me for editing privileges google spreadsheets.
+*Contribution:* Feel free to ask me for editing privileges on Google spreadsheets.

 License: [MIT](https://github.com/dariuszsikorski/parse-learning/blob/master/LICENSE)